 ― Deborah Bray Haddock, The Dissociative Identity Disorder Sourcebook

-Other specified dissociative disorder (OSDD) is a dissociative disorder that serves as a catch-all category for symptom clusters that don't fit neatly within another dissociative disorder diagnosis.
-This diagnosis used to be known as dissociative disorder not otherwise specified (DDNOS).
+Other specified dissociative disorder (OSDD) is a dissociative disorder that serves as a catch-all category for symptom clusters that do not fit neatly within another dissociative disorder diagnosis.
+This diagnosis was known as dissociative disorder not otherwise specified (DDNOS) before the DSM-5.
 Both OSDD and DDNOS contain(ed) examples of specific possible symptom clusters within the diagnosis.
 These examples were and often still are used as subtypes of the disorder.

-Because alters for individuals with DID are more dissociated from each other, individuals with DID are able to have fewer alters co-conscious at once.
-While someone with OSDD-1b might be able to have all of their parts present and aware of each other and the outside world at once, someone with DID might be able to reach only a fraction of their system at any given moment and may be unaware of or unable to communicate with a large number of their alters.
-In general, individuals with DID are more dissociative and score higher on measures of depersonalization, derealization, dissociative amnesia, identity confusion, identity alteration, and somatization when assessed with the SCID-D or MID.
-In regards to the theory of structural dissociation, it's assumed that individuals with DID are far more likely to have multiple apparently normal parts (ANP) and multiple emotional parts (EP) while individuals with OSDD-1 usually have only one ANP but multiple EP.
+In general, individuals with DID score higher on measures of depersonalization, derealization, dissociative amnesia, identity confusion, identity alteration, and somatization compared to individuals with OSDD-1 when assessed with the SCID-D or MID.
+Although dissociation may impair daily life memory for individuals with OSDD-1, this is another area where they generally perform better than those with DID.
+Even for individuals with OSDD-1 who do switch between alters, this switching is less likely to be spontaneous.
+Dell suggests that individuals with OSDD-1 may have fewer comorbid mental health conditions.
+In regards to the theory of structural dissociation, it is assumed that individuals with DID are far more likely to have multiple apparently normal parts (ANP) and multiple emotional parts (EP) while individuals with OSDD-1 are likely to have only one ANP but multiple EP.
 The inter-identity amnesia and increased complexity of alters in DID systems are generally attributed to the presence of multiple ANP.

 Counterintuitively, the higher levels of dissociation and the presence of multiple ANP associated with DID may lead many individuals with DID to at first present as higher functioning than many individuals with OSDD-1.
 This is because the ANP are dedicated to maintaining a "normal" life and are highly phobic of and avoidant towards the trauma-containing EP.
-The ANP's constant and severe dissociation helps them to achieve this.
-Individuals with OSDD-1b have a harder time escaping from knowledge of their trauma and the internal reactions which this incites.
+The constant and severe dissociation of ANP helps them to achieve this.
+Individuals with OSDD-1b may have a harder time escaping from knowledge of their trauma and the internal reactions which this incites.
 Of course, their ability to work with their parts gives them an advantage in processing their trauma and healing.
 On the other hand, those with OSDD-1b may be plagued by doubt and shame regarding their "me-but-not-me" parts and the associated actions for which they have full knowledge but over which they feel they have no control.
+Additionally, individuals with OSDD-1a and individuals with OSDD-1b and less defined parts may have a harder time accepting that they have meaningful parts because they always feel like the same person, and they may struggle to establish internal communication and cooperation.

 Before the DSM-5 was released, Rob Spring wrote an article for Positive Outcomes for Dissociative Survivors (PODS) exploring the differences between the diagnoses of DID and DDNOS.
 Though the DID diagnosis is now more broad than it has been in the past and so now captures some individuals who before would have been wrongly diagnosed with DDNOS, many points made within the article are still relevant.